How to use

 - Can I share my plan?

 - Yes.
-Generate a plan card as a story or square image and send it via any messenger — see step 07.
+Generate a plan card as a story or square image and send it via any messenger — see the "Share" category.

 - Do Arrival Planner and Location Markers work offline?